minjong-ha/minjong-ha.github.io/docs/_posts/2022-06-03-virtio_serial_example.markdown

 You can use the virtio-serial port in Windows Guest through the WIN32 API such as CreateFile, ReadFile, WriteFile and etcs.
 However, there are unique characteristics (or restrictions) for virtio-serial port.
 In my experience, it is impossible to use SetCommMask(), WaitForEvent().
-It means that I can't implement event-driven port communication with virtio-serial.
+It means that I can't implement event-driven port communication with virtio-serial and configurate timeout.
-I do not know why it is not unable.
+I do not know why it is not enable.

 <!-- with characteristics compare with orninary port in WIN32 API -->